 While we all hope never to face disputes, it’s wise to know the process in case they arise.
 Whether it’s through internal mediation, arbitration, or seeking external legal aid, the employment contract should clearly define the steps in dispute resolution.

 Some contracts have clauses about training bonds, where the company pays for your training but requires you to serve for a specific period post-training.
 You might need to repay the training costs if you leave before that.
-Such clauses, while not present in every employment contract in Singapore, should be approached with caution.
+While not present in every employment contract in Singapore, such clauses should be cautiously approached.

 Check if the contract includes details about CPF contributions, leaves, and other medical and non-medical benefits.
 Some companies provide more medical benefits than what the Employment Act requires.